abansa22/Artificial-Intelligence/README.md

 # Applied Artificial Intelligence

-Demonstrating porven projects in each of the major applied AI techniques: Rule-based system, fuzzy logic rule-based system, a probabilistic reasoning system, an automated decision-making system, and a learning system and a deep language model.
+Demonstrating proven projects in each of the major applied AI techniques: Rule-based system, fuzzy logic rule-based system, a probabilistic reasoning system, an automated decision-making system, and a learning system and a deep language model.